graphrag/graphrag.github.io/src/content/docs/tutorials/template.md

 1. Add extra sections that outline a complete solution

-**Further reading**:
+## Further reading

 **Instructions**:

 1. Provide links to external sources
-2. Link to relevant how-tos and reference material used in the tutorial
-3. Don't keep the link below, it's for your reference as the author
+2. Don't keep the link below or these instructions, they're for your reference as the author

 - Read [about tutorials](https://diataxis.fr/tutorials/) in the Diátaxis framework